-The government runs the post office, but the Law on the Post has for several years allowed non-governmental businesses to get licences to deliver letters and goods as well.
+The government runs the post office, but the Law on the Post114 has for several years allowed non-governmental businesses to get licences to deliver letters and goods as well.
 In practice, to benefit from the tax-free entry, delivery businesses must go to the trouble of being licensed under that Law.
-Most countries - China is a near-by example, South Korea is another - allow the duty exemption to apply to the goods themselves and not their delivery system, which allows for greater freedom of choice for shippers and less administrative engagement of carriers with the Post Office.
+Most countries - China is a near-by example, 115 South Korea is another 116 - allow the duty exemption to apply to the goods themselves and not their delivery system, which allows for greater freedom of choice for shippers and less administrative engagement of carriers with the Post Office.

-It may be worth a conversation between the responsible e-commerce ministries and the Ministry of Finance to see if the connection between the postal service and the tax-free status of shipments can be changed.
-Such a change would not normally change the amount of revenue produced by customs duties.
+It may be worth a conversation between the responsible e-commerce ministries and the Ministry of Finance to see if the connection between the postal service and the tax-free status of shipments https://elaw.klri.re.kr/eng_mobile/viewer.do?hseq=55495&type=part&key=43.